fobnail/docs/docs/fobnail-api.md

 section below).

-Fobnail Token verifies the provided metadata against AIK bound to the Provisioning Context, if signature verification fails **4.03** is returned, if metadata format is invalid **4.00** is returned.
-On success either **2.01** or **2.04**.
-On the first successful call **2.01** is returned (`Location-Path` must not be present), on subsequent calls **2.04** is returned to signify that metadata has been replaced.
+Fobnail Token verifies the provided metadata against AIK bound to the Provisioning Context, if signature verification fails, **4.03** is returned.
+If the metadata format is invalid, **4.00** is returned.
+On success, either **2.01** or **2.04** are returned.
+On the first successful call, **2.01** is returned (`Location-Path` must not be present), and on subsequent calls, **2.04** is returned to signify that metadata has been replaced.

 #### /admin/provision/{id}/rim

 RIM holds PCR registers (from TPM) which are used for attestation.
-It doesn't contain information about the Attester since these are part of metadata.
-RIM may contain multiple PCR banks (depending of hash algorithm: SHA-1, SHA-256, others).
-Each PCR bank contains bitmap of present PCRs (`pcrs` field) and array of PCR itself.
+It doesn't contain information about the Attester since these are part of the metadata.
+RIM may contain multiple PCR banks (depending on the hash algorithm: SHA-1, SHA-256, others).
+Each PCR bank contains a bitmap of present PCRs (`pcrs` field) and an array of PCR itself.
 The LSB of bitmap corresponds to PCR0.
-RIMs are sent in CBOR:
+RIMs are sent in
+CBOR:

 ```json
 {